jacubero/aws-architect-associate/docs/ec2.rst

 When you have many VPCs in your application, you can simplify the network with AWS Transit Gateway.
 It provides hub and spoke for managing VPCs.
 You essentially connect each of your VPCs to the AWS Transit Gateway, as well as the AWS Direct connect gateway and the customer gateway, all talking to each other via the AWS Transit Gateway.

 If the instance is stopped, its **Elastic IP address** is disassociated from the instance if it is an EC2-Classic instance.
 Otherwise, if it is an EC2-VPC instance, the Elastic IP address remains associated.
+By default, all AWS accounts are limited to 5 Elastic IP addresses per region for each AWS account, because public (IPv4) Internet addresses are a scarce public resources.
+AWS strongly encourages you to use and EIP primarily for load balancing use cases, and use DNS hostnames for all other inter-node communication.

+If you feel your architecture warrants additional EIPs, you would need to complete the Amazon EC2 Elastic IP Address Request Form and give reasons as to your need for additional addresses.

 When you launch an EC2 instance into a default VPC, AWS provides it with public and private DNS hostnames that correspond to the public IPv4 and private IPv4 addresses for the instance.